Únětice culture: Genetics

-Allentoft et al. 2015 examined the remains of 7 individuals of the Únětice culture buried in modern-day Poland and Czech Republic from c.
+Allentoft et al. 2015 examined the remains of seven individuals of the Únětice culture buried in modern-day Poland and Czechia from c.
 2300–1800 BC.
-The 7 samples of mtDNA extracted were determined to belong to haplogroup U4, U2e1f1, H6a1b, U5a1b1, K1a4a1, T2b and K1b1a.
-An additional male from the late Corded Ware culture or early Únětice culture in Łęki Małe, Poland of c.
-2300–2000 BC was found to be a carrier of the paternal haplogroup R1b1a and the maternal haplogroup T2e.
-It was found that the people of the Corded Ware culture, Bell Beaker culture, Únětice culture and Nordic Bronze Age were genetically very similar to one another, and displayed a significant amount of genetic affinity with the Yamnaya culture.
+The seven samples of mtDNA extracted were determined to belong to haplogroups U4, U2e1f1, H6a1b, U5a1b1, K1a4a1, T2b, and K1b1a.
+An additional male from the late Corded Ware culture or early Únětice culture in Łęki Małe, Poland, of c.
+2300–2000 BC, was found to be a carrier of the paternal haplogroup R1b1a and the maternal haplogroup T2e.
+It was found that the people of the Corded Ware culture, Bell Beaker culture, Únětice culture, and Nordic Bronze Age were genetically very similar to one another and displayed a significant amount of genetic affinity with the Yamnaya culture.

-Papac et al. (2021) tested some more individuals from the Únětice burial sites: their the Y-chromosome results (not including two by low coverage samples) were: 1 G2a2b2a, 1 I2a1, 8 I2a2, 7 R1a-Z645, and 8 R1b-P312.
+Papac et al. (2021) tested some more individuals from the Únětice burial sites: there, the Y-chromosome results (not including two by low-coverage samples) were: 1 G2a2b2a, 1 I2a1, 8 I2a2, 7 R1a-Z645, and 8 R1b-P312.
 The geneticists found that: "The Y-chromosomal data suggest an even larger turnover.
 A decrease of Y-lineage R1b-P312 from 100% (in late Bell Beaker Culture) to 20% (in preclassical Únětice) implies a minimum 80% influx of new Y-lineages at the onset of the Early Bronze Age".
 The autosomal results even point to a migration from the northeast, which the authors can link with the arrival of R1a-Z645, previously found in the Baltic region.

-Several individuals from two burial sites in Prague were tested in 2022 (both sites were used in different cultural periods), the male Y-DNA haplogroups from individuals assigned to the Únětice period were: two R1a1a1 (Z280), eight I2a2a (I6635), with an individual with the derived clade PF3885, a tested male was I2a-L38, and four males had the R1b-L2 haplogroup (another tested individual had the derived R1b-L20 clade); a male had the haplogroup R1b-Y153322, which is under DF27.
+Several individuals from two burial sites in Prague were tested in 2022 (both sites were used in different cultural periods).
+The male Y-DNA haplogroups from individuals assigned to the Únětice period were: two R1a1a1 (Z280) and eight I2a2a (I6635); with one individual with the derived clade PF3885, a tested male, being I2a-L38; four males had the R1b-L2 haplogroup (another tested individual had the derived R1b-L20 clade); a male had the haplogroup R1b-Y153322, which is under DF27.